-Maurice Borrmans (1925-2017), Missionary of Africa, dedicated much of his life to the study of Arabic and Islamic sciences, with a particular interest in Islamic law.
-From 1964 to 2004 he taught at the PISAI, for which he was director and founder of the journal Islamochristiana, written in English, French and Arabic, from the year of its foundation, 1975, until 2004.
+Maurice Borrmans, M.Afr.
+(1925-2017) dedicated much of his life to the study of Arabic and Islam, with a particular interest in Islamic law.
+From 1964 to 2004 he taught at PISAI, during which time he founded the journal Islamochristiana and directed it from 1975 until 2004.

-His collection includes almost 1000 titles ranging from a rich personal bibliography (published in ISCH 31/2005 [1956-2004], and in ISCH 43/2017 [2005-2017]), to others of great interest for interreligious dialogue and knowledge of Islam.
-In addition to works on Islamic philosophy, law, spirituality and Sufism, texts on geopolitics and sociology of religions, a large part of the collection concerns the witnesses and operators of the Muslim-Christian dialogue: Charles de Foucauld, Louis Massignon, Andrea Santoro, Pietro Rossano and others; many texts are dedicated to the spirituality of religions, with particular attention to prayer, mysticism and sacred texts.
-A section of the collection includes Koranic and biblical texts, with various translations and commentaries, studies of linguistics and literature, and Arabic grammars.
+The Borrmans collection includes about 1000 titles on a wide range of material, but particularly concerned with interreligious dialogue and knowledge of Islam.
+In addition to works on Islamic philosophy, law, spirituality and Sufism, texts on geopolitics and sociology of religions, a large part of the collection concerns important figures in the history of Muslim-Christian dialogue: Charles de Foucauld, Louis Massignon, Andrea Santoro, Pietro Rossano and others; many texts are dedicated to the spirituality of religions, with particular attention to prayer, mysticism and sacred texts.
+A section of the collection includes Qur’anic and Biblical texts, with various translations and commentaries, studies of linguistics and literature, and Arabic grammars.

-Maurice Borrmans always considered the PISAI his second home, living and working there for many years and collaborating tirelessly until the end.
-In recognition of his commitment and as a sign of affection for him, the PISAI library was dedicated to his memory on February 17, 2018.
+In recognition of Maurice Borrmans’ years-long commitment to PISAI and as a sign of affection for him, the Library of the Institute was dedicated to his memory on 17 February 2018.

 The Lelio and Leslie Basso Foundation came into being in Rome in 1973, the result of the amalgamation of the rich private library of Lelio Basso, a collection brought together during the time of his political and cultural activities, and the Institute for the Study of Contemporary Society created in the second half of the 1960s.
 The collection specializes in the study of historical, juridical, political and sociological sciences, with particular attention being given to the sources.